 This manuscript was produced by the King Faisal Specialist Hospital and Research Center (KFSHRC) with technical support from the World Bank (WB).
 It is an output of the 2022 Reimbursable Advisory Services (RAS) program between the WB and the Kingdom of Saudi Arabia (KSA).
 His Excellency Dr. Saleh Alqahtani (KFSHRC) and Christopher H. Herbst (WB) task led the work program.

-Contributors from the KFSHRC included Saleh AlEssy, Ada Alqunaibet, Amal AlGhammas, Hazza AlHazza and Saleh Alqahtani.
+Contributors from the KFSHRC included Saleh AlEssy, Ada Alqunaibet, Amal AlGhammas, Hazzaa Al-Hazzaa and Saleh Alqahtani.
 Contributors form the World Bank included: David Watkins, William Msemburi, Sarah Pickersgill, Mariam M. Hamza, Severin Rakic, Reem Alsukait and Christopher H. Herbst.

 The team is grateful for the overall support provided by H.E.
 Saleh Alqahtani, Chairman, Board of Directors and the Executive Director of the Royal Clinics; Rekha Menon, World Bank Practice Manager of HNP in MENA, and Issam Abousleiman, World Bank Regional Director for the GCC countries.